Surya-KF/SkyQuery-Flight-Data-Retrieval-Engine/README.md

-# Problem 1: Airline Call Center - Two-Agent System with Function Calling & Structured Output
+# SkyQuery- Two-Agent RAG System for Flight Information

 ## Overview
 This project implements a collaborative AI system for airline flight information using two specialized agents: